Block All Internet Activity

 Website whitelist software | Allow only work websites | Allow only work-related websites

-Restrict access to social media, gaming, streaming, or other time-consuming online destinations during work, study, or scheduled family hours.
+Restrict access to social media, gaming, streaming, or other time-consuming online destinations on work, study, or shared family computers.

 Block online entertainment at work | Block social media websites on a PC | Increase productivity by limiting web browsing